Cycling route Hunze Valley and Peat Colonies

 Route map and cycling junctions

-Start and finish near bike node 41 on the Hunebedstraat in Borger.
+Start and finish near cycling junction 41 on the Hunebedstraat in Borger.
 Because this is a circular route, you can also start at one of the other cycling junctions along the route.

 Distance: 55 km